 You will learn to manage projects

-RUC's own educational model, Problem-oriented Project Learning, teaches you to manage a project within a time frame, for example in collaboration with companies, authorities, NGOs or organisations.
+Roskilde University's own educational model, Problem-oriented Project Learning, teaches you to manage a project within a time frame, for example in collaboration with companies, authorities, NGOs or organisations.
 You will learn to apply your academic knowledge to develop solutions to real-life problems.
-At RUC, you will train yourself to make a difference.
+At Roskilde University, you will train yourself to make a difference.

 You will be ready for the job market